DaleOrders/AWS-Study-Notes/README.md

 - Best practice to use the same type of instance (not mandatory).
 - Best practice to launch all instances at once (not mandatory, but highly recommended).
 - This is the only way to achieve **10Gbps SINGLE stream performance**, other data metrics assume multiple streams.
-- Use cases: Performance, fast transfer speeds, and low consistent latency.
+- Use cases: High Performance, fast transfer speeds, and low consistent latency.

 #### 1.8.6.2.
 Spread Placement -> Keep Instances Separated